The Bishop of Worcester

 Bishop John is Trust Protector of Common Purpose, an international organisation that helps people in leadership and decision-making positions in the private, public and voluntary sectors to be more effective in their own organisations, in the community and in society as a whole.

 Bishop John's wife, Denise, an internationally renowned author on Thomas Traherne, died from cancer on Easter Day 2014.
 Her final book, 'A Tour of Bones: Facing fear and looking for life', was published posthumously in November 2014.
-Bishop John has two school-age daughters, Eleanor and Olivia.
+Bishop John has two children.